haskellcamargo/papers-to-read/README.md

 # Papers to Read

-> My curated list of papers I need to read (or already did)
+> My curated list of papers I need to read (or already did), mostly about PLT.
+There are also some slides and books when I find them useful enough.

 ## Index